Democrats' new primary calendar isn't quite a done deal, as complications arise

 For decades, New Hampshire's status as first was doggedly defended by Bill Gardner, the state's longtime secretary of state.
 Gardner retired last year after 45 years in office and as the longest-serving secretary of state in the country.
 So it's perhaps not coincidental that the attempted change is coming now.

-President Biden proposed doing away with the tradition, something many in the party see as overdo.
+Biden proposed doing away with the tradition, something many in the party see as overdue.
 Both states are overwhelmingly white, and not reflective of the growing Democratic Party's diversity, proponents say.

 Biden's campaign for South Carolina, which some have been critical of, is partially because Black voters are prominently featured in the Democratic primary there.